anthonydb/practical-sql/README.md

 GitHub users may want to clone the repository locally and occasionally perform a `git pull` to receive any updates.

-## Note to Early Access Users

-Editing and technical review of the book is in progress, so some code likely will change between now and publication in 2018.
-You can follow edits in the [commit history](https://github.com/anthonydb/practical-sql/commits/master).

 ## Installation and Exercises FAQ

 I'll collect answers to frequently asked questions as well as updates to installation instructions at [faq-updates.md](https://github.com/anthonydb/practical-sql/blob/master/faq-updates.md).

 ## Resources

-I'm also maintaining updates to the book's Appendix B on Additional PostgreSQL Resources at [resources.md](https://github.com/anthonydb/practical-sql/blob/master/resources.md).
+I'm also maintaining updates to the book's Appendix on Additional PostgreSQL Resources at [resources.md](https://github.com/anthonydb/practical-sql/blob/master/resources.md).